Monday, April 08, 2024

 Once my week of training and meetings was done, I flew to Orlando.
 Gary, an American friend from Fort Lauderdale, collected me from the airport.
 We spent three days exploring Disney World, the Epcot Centre and Florida’s Space Coast.
 At the time, the Space Shuttle Endeavour was on the launch pad undergoing final preparations for launch.
 A few days later, while in Fort Lauderdale, we saw it power into orbit on television.

-Gary offered to extend our time in Orlando to watch it launch in person.
+Gary offered to extend our time in Orlando to watch the launch in person.
 However, I decided to forgo the opportunity as I didn’t want to pass up a planned visit to the Florida Keys.
 I quietly regretted the decision for years until I finally witnessed a live shuttle launch a decade later.

 Seeing the best of American space technology up close and personal was a dream come true.
 Visiting the Kennedy Space Centre had always been a childhood obsession.
 I recall watching a live broadcast of the first Space Shuttle launch in 1981.
 Unfortunately, the launch was scrubbed as the countdown approached the five-minute mark.
 Television New Zealand didn't broadcast its successful launch a few days later.